Château de Montmort

 The Château de Montmort is a stately home built on the site of a medieval castle in the commune of Montmort-Lucy in the Marne département of France.

-Describing the château, Victor Hugo wrote of a "delightful hustle and bustle of turrets of weather vanes, gables, skylights and fireplaces" (ravissant tohu-bohu de tourelles de girouettes, de pignons, de lucarnes et de cheminées).
+Describing the château, Victor Hugo wrote of a "delightful hustle and bustle of turrets of weather vanes, gables, skylights and fireplaces" (ravissant tohu-bohu de tourelles de pirouettes, de pignons, de lucarnes et de cheminées).

 History

 A castle existed as early as the 11th century and there is still evidence of its existence in the ramparts and ditches.

 The present buildings seem to date from the 16th century, the time of their reconstruction.

 The castle was the headquarters for Karl von Bülow's German Second Army during the First Battle of the Marne.
 During the battle, Bülow and OHL Commander Helmuth von Moltke the Younger's representative.
 Richard Hentsch. held a crucial meeting at the castle and agreed that the force was threatened by an Allied encirclement.
 The subsequent retreat of Bulow's Second and Alexander von Kluck's First Armies was a crucial turning point of the First World War.